 If you want to make sure gambling doesn't become a problem for you, the key is to gamble responsibly.
 This means, staying in control of how much time and money you spend gambling.
 Here are some strategies to help make sure your gambling doesn't sneak up on you.

-The venue is using gambling to make money.
-It's not designed to work the other way around.
-Over time you will give away more money than you receive.
 Think of gambling as an entertainment expense – just like buying a movie ticket.

 Gamble within your weekly entertainment money, not with your phone bill or rent budget.

 Using cash and leaving the cards at home is a good way to manage the amount you spend and help you stick to your limit.
 This is a good way to safeguard your money limit and not let being 'in the moment' warp your judgment.